Bonbeach: Facilities

 The entire coastline of Bonbeach consists of a sandy beach facing Port Phillip.
 Bonbeach has a string of cafés and restaurants along the Nepean Highway.

 Since 1926, Bonbeach has been serviced by Bonbeach railway station; a two-platform station on the Frankston line.
 This station was used during the filming of a scene in the Australian television series Kath & Kim.

 Bonbeach Post Office opened on 19 November 1922 (closing in 1923, then reopening in 1926 on the opening of the railway station) and finally closed in 1985.

 Bonbeach has a school called Bonbeach Primary School.

 The town has an Australian Rules football team competing in the Mornington Peninsula Nepean Football League and a cricket team competing in the Cricket Southern Bayside competition.
 Golfers play at the course of the Patterson River Country Club alongside the river.
 The Bonbeach Lifesaving Club has been running for 75 years.

 Politics

-State Politics

-Since the state election on 29 November 2014, Carrum has been represented by Labor MP Sonya Kilkenny in Victoria's Legislative Assembly.